top of page

 This fall we welcomed new Ph.D. student Akirah Epps!
 She is a graduate of the University of Virginia in environmental sciences, and she worked with Prof. Sally Pusede on her first publication, titled "Satellite Observations of Atmospheric Ammonia Inequalities Associated with Industrialized Swine Facilities in Eastern North Carolina."
 She will continue her work on agricultural air pollution inequities for western U.S. applications and is currently supported by the prestigious ARCS Fellowship.

 We also welcomed Assistant Director of Operations, Alisha Mahajan!
-Alisha previously volunteered as a an undergraduate researcher in the spring of 2025, supporting Marin City efforts, and then joined the lab after graduating from UC Berkeley with a double major in environmental economics and legal studies (public policy minor).
+Alisha previously volunteered as an undergraduate researcher in the spring of 2025, supporting Marin City efforts, and then joined the lab after graduating from UC Berkeley with a double major in environmental economics and legal studies (public policy minor).
 She supports lab operations, outreach, research collaborations, URAP mentorship, and the spin-up for the Collective for Inclusive Engineering.

 We are thrilled to have them on board!